dzackgarza/Notes/Research/Reading Notes/3-30-18 Reading Notes.md

 A characteristic class $c$ of principal $G$-bundles is then a natural transformation from $bG$ to a cohomology functor $H*$, regarded also as a functor to Set.

-In other words, a characteristic class associates to any principal $G$-bundle $P → X$ in $bG(X)$ an element $c(P)$ in $H^*(X)$ such that, if $f : Y → X$ is a continuous map, then $c(f^*P) = f^*c(P)$.
+In other words, a characteristic class associates to any principal $G$-bundle $P → X$ in $bG(X)$ an element $c(P)$ in $H^* (X)$ such that, if $f : Y → X$ is a continuous map, then $c(f^* P) = f^* c(P)$.
 On the left is the class of the pullback of $P$ to $Y$; on the right is the image of the class of $P$ under the induced map in cohomology.

-When the theory was put on an organised basis around 1950 (with the definitions reduced to homotopy theory) it became clear that the most fundamental characteristic classes known at that time (the Stiefel–Whitney class, the Chern class, and the Pontryagin classes) were reflections of the classical linear groups and their maximal torus structure.
+When the theory was put on an organized basis around 1950 (with the definitions reduced to homotopy theory) it became clear that the most fundamental characteristic classes known at that time (the Stiefel–Whitney class, the Chern class, and the Pontryagin classes) were reflections of the classical linear groups and their maximal torus structure.

 The prime mechanism then appeared to be this: Given a space $X$ carrying a vector bundle, that implied in the homotopy category a mapping from $X$ to a classifying space $BG$, for the relevant linear group $G$.
 For the homotopy theory the relevant information is carried by compact subgroups such as the orthogonal groups and unitary groups of $G$.
-Once the cohomology ${\displaystyle H^{*}(BG)}$ was calculated, once and for all, the contravariance property of cohomology meant that characteristic classes for the bundle would be defined in ${\displaystyle H^{*}(X)}$ in the same dimensions.
+Once the cohomology ${\displaystyle H^* (BG)}$ was calculated, once and for all, the contravariance property of cohomology meant that characteristic classes for the bundle would be defined in ${\displaystyle H^* (X)}$ in the same dimensions.

 Characteristic numbers solve the oriented and unoriented bordism questions: two manifolds are (respectively oriented or unoriented) cobordant if and only if their characteristic numbers are equal.